 VA Funding Fee

 How many veterans sit around and think to themselves, “I wonder what the VA Funding Fee is”?
 If I had to make an educated guess I would say, probably not too many.
 Most veterans only think about the VA Funding Fee when they see it on the paperwork.
-In this article we will take a closer look at the VA funding fee and explain the purpose behind the VA loan funding fee.
+In this article, we will take a closer look at the VA funding fee and explain the purpose behind the VA loan funding fee.
 Here at National VA Loans, we are dedicated to helping our Veterans learn more about the VA loan requirements and make available the information that is needed to be prepared to apply and use VA benefits to purchase a new home.
 Being armed with information allows you to make the best possible decisions when it comes to the mortgage borrowing process.

 What is a VA Funding Fee?

 Let’s take a closer look at what is a VA funding fee.
 The VA Funding Fee is assessed to all VA home loans, both Purchase and Refinance.
 The main purpose of the VA funding fee is to insure and protect loans that may go into default.
-You can think of it like a safety net.
+You can think of it the safety net.
 The VA funding fee goes directly to the Department of Veterans Affairs which helps insure and cover any losses that are incurred from the few foreclosures that occur.
 This helps guaranty that the VA home loan program continues for future generations of Military homeowners.

 The VA Funding Fee is dependent on several factors, including the type of loan, down payment, length of service, subsequent use of the VA benefit, and Veteran Disability.
 For example, regular military members will pay a somewhat lower VA Funding Fee than a National Guard or Reservist member.
 Take a look at the table below: